Our Team

 Elizabeth Main

-Elizabeth joined UMB in September 2021 as the Associate Director for Sustainability.
-In this role, she helps to develop and implement a wide range of strategic Universitywide sustainability programs focused on the topics of energy, water, waste, transportation, and procurement.
+Elizabeth joined UMB in September 2021.
+As Director, she works to develop and implement a wide range of strategic, campus-wide sustainability programs focused on the topics of energy, water, waste, transportation, and procurement.
 Elizabeth came to UMB from the University of Pennsylvania's sustainability team, where she managed sustainability outreach, engagement, and communications initiatives.
 While working at Penn, Elizabeth completed her Master of Public Administration (MPA) degree from the school’s Fels Institute of Government.
 Elizabeth is originally from central Virginia and holds a BS degree in Environmental Sciences and a BA in Global Studies: Environments + Sustainability from the University of Virginia.
 In her free time, Elizabeth is a foodie who loves trying new vegetarian-friendly restaurants and is a devoted mother to her many house plants.

 Angela Ober